ISISComputingGroup/ibex_developers_manual/doc/client/eclipse/Common-Eclipse-Issues.md

 1. In Eclipse, remove all the projects from the workspace and close Eclipse.
 1. Then, while checked out to the branch you want to see the changes on, perform a `git clean -fdx && git reset HEAD --hard` to reset the git repository.
 This will remove any changes you have made to the branch.
-1. Restart Eclipse and repeat the steps to get the GUI working from [Building the GUI](../getting_started/Building-the-GUI).
+1. Restart Eclipse and repeat the steps to get the GUI working from [Building the GUI](../compiling/Building-the-GUI).

 ## Build fails with `[ERROR] Failed to resolve target definition ... targetplatform.target: Could not find "org.eclipse.e4.tools.spies.feature.feature.group..." in the repositories of the current location`

 This probably means that our pinned target has gone out of date and needs updating.
 Open the Eclipse IDE and click on `org.eclipse.tools/latest` and click `update` this should fail and show `Unable to locate installable unit ...`.
 To fix this remove the plugin and then add it from the `software site `, work with `org.eclipse.e4.core.tools.update - http://download.eclipse.org/e4/snapshots/org.eclipse.e4.tools/latest` then you add `Eclipse E4 - All Spies`.

+## Validation error in target platform `jython` manifests

+Make sure that `-Djdk.util.zip.disableZip64ExtraFieldValidation=true` is included in `eclipse.ini` (located right next to the `eclipse.exe` executable).

+## `java.lang.UnsupportedClassVersionError`

+If you see a `java.lang.UnsupportedClassVersionError` error at runtime, then:
+- Select Window -> Preferences -> Java -> Compiler
+- Set compliance level to 21.